psushaanth23/Python-Scripts/Image Converter/README.md

     - Run the script

-The script finds all the images in the folder and converts them to JPEG format Ans saves it with the same name.
+The script finds all the images in the folder and converts them to JPEG format and saves it with the same name.